 Imagine a diabetic patient whose smart glucose monitor automatically transmits readings to their doctor, allowing for personalized insulin adjustments and preventing dangerous spikes.
 This continuous monitoring empowers patients to actively manage their health and gives providers a vital window into their well-being.

 The integration of IoT healthcare technology ensures a seamless and efficient exchange of critical health information, facilitating timely interventions and personalized care.
-Due to remote monitoring of heart failure, the Center for Connected Health Policy reported a reduction in readmission rates by 50 percent within 30 days.
+Due to the remote monitoring of heart failure, the Center for Connected Health Policy reported a reduction in readmission rates by 50 percent within 30 days.

 Several healthcare organizations are looking to use machines that administer prescriptions based on dosage.
 They can also provide data on ailments through linked devices.
 Pill-sized sensors can monitor medication from inside the body.
 Distributing medication via automation lessens the need for manual monitoring, ultimately freeing up providers to focus on more pressing issues.